 Edgar Myott's son Richard continued the restoration, and the restaurant, until 1986.
 The Mansion remained as a restaurant, under several different ownerships, until the end of the Twentieth Century.

-Since 2001 it has been the home of Adams Antiques, providing a wonderful showcase for their period oak and country furniture.
+It was the home of Adams Antiques from 2001 to 2018, providing a wonderful showcase for their period oak and country furniture.

 Construction and Historical Detail